LivingJW30/BeeVerse/README.md

 Note: You only need to submit the flag but hopefully these questions can help you work your way through the challenge.

 ## Resources
-- For Windows OS use the IMPORTANT file with the .exe extension
+- For Windows OS use the IMPORTANT file with the .exe extension.
-- For Linux OS use the IMPORTANT file without the extension
+- For Linux OS use the IMPORTANT file without the extension.
-- [Ghidra](https://ghidra-sre.org/) was used to decompile the program
+- [Ghidra](https://ghidra-sre.org/) was used to decompile the program.
-- The source code will be attached so you can compare it to Ghidra's translation
+- The source code will be attached so you can compare it to Ghidra's translation.
+The provided C code was used to contruct the Windows executable file.

 ## Write up
 ### BeeVerse Engineering?